On Jacobians of geometrically reduced curves and their N\'eron models: The structure of Jacobians over general fields

 \subsection{Néron models over Dedekind schemes}

-Let $S$ be a Dedekind scheme with field of fractions $K.$ Let $g\colon \mathscr{G}\to S$ be a smooth separated group scheme over $S.$ If $R$ is a discrete valuation ring and $S=\Spec R,$ then there is a convenient criterion which allows us to check whether $\mathscr{G}$ is the Néron lft-model of its generic fibre: By \cite{BLR}, Chapter 10.1, Proposition 2, this is the case if and only if for all local extensions $R\subseteq R'$ with $R'$ essentially smooth over $R$ and $K':=\Frac R',$ the canonical map $\mathscr{G}(R')\to \mathscr{G}(K')$ is surjective.
-We shall need a slightly stronger criterion, which we shall prove in this chapter.
-Moreover, we shall consider the case where $S$ is allowed to have infinitely many closed points. \\ Recall that a local extension $R\subset R'$ of discrete valuation rings is said to be \it of ramification index one \rm if the maximal ideal of $R$ generates that of $R'$ and, moreover, the induced extension of residue fields is separable (i. e., geometrically reduced).
+Let $S$ be a Dedekind scheme with field of rational functions $K.$ Let $g\colon \mathscr{G}\to S$ be a smooth separated group scheme over $S.$ If $R$ is a discrete valuation ring and $S=\Spec R,$ then there is a convenient criterion which allows us to check whether $\mathscr{G}$ is the Néron lft-model of its generic fibre: by \cite{BLR}, Chapter 10.1, Proposition 2, this is the case if and only if for all local extensions $R\subseteq R'$ with $R'$ of discrete valuation rings essentially smooth over $R$ and $K':=\Frac R',$ the canonical map $\mathscr{G}(R')\to \mathscr{G}(K')$ is surjective.
+We shall need a slightly stronger criterion (see Proposition \ref{strongcritprop} below).
+Moreover, we shall consider the case where $S$ is allowed to have infinitely many closed points. \\ Recall that a local extension $R\subset R'$ of discrete valuation rings is said to be \it of ramification index one \rm if the maximal ideal of $R$ generates that of $R'$ and, moreover, the induced extension of residue fields is separable (i. e., geometrically reduced; we are not assuming that it is algebraic).